defold/doc/docs/en/manuals/editor-scripts.md

 Also note that although dependencies are shown in Assets view, they do not exist as files (they are entries in a zip archive).
 It's possible to make the editor extract some files from the dependencies into `build/plugins/` folder.
 To do it, you need to create `ext.manifest` file in your library folder, and then create `plugins/bin/${platform}` folder in the same folder where the `ext.manifest` file is located.
 Files in that folder will be automatically extracted to `/build/plugins/${extension-path}/plugins/bin/${platform}` folder, so your editor scripts can reference them.

-## Prefs
+## Preferences

 Editor scripts can define and use preferences — persistent, uncommitted pieces of data stored on the user's computer.
 These preferences have three key characteristics:
 - typed: every preference has a schema definition that includes the data type and other metadata like default value
-- scoped: prefs are scoped either per project or per user
+- scoped: preferences are scoped either per project or per user
 - nested: every preference key is a dot-separated string, where the first path segment identifies an editor script, and the rest

 All preferences must be registered by defining their schema: